Memorial Day is on its way. In anticipation, we wanted to wish you an early happy Memorial Day and help you plan your weekend!

-You don’t have to go far to take a road trip.
-In anticipation of Memorial Day weekend (May 23 – 25), we have a Memorial Day drive planned just for you.
+You’ll be happy to know, you don’t have to go far to take a road trip.
+In fact, you can spend Memorial Day weekend (May 29 – 31) on a scenic drive in your home state.

-Pack your cooler and grab your camera, because no matter where you live in the U.S., you’re not far away from one of these world-class scenic road trips.
-Need a world-class rig to get you there?
-We’ve got you covered.
+So, pack your cooler and grab your camera because no matter where you live in the U.S., you’re not far away from one of these world-class scenic road trips.
+And if you need a world-class rig to get you there, we’ve got you covered.

 This 130-mile drive offers beaches, wildlife, history, and all the seafood you can eat.
 Starting in Grand Bay, you’ll drive around Alabama’s Gulf Coast, ending in Starke’s Landing.